skippy-io/skippy-tutorials/tutorials/getting-started-with-gradle-and-junit5/README.md

 StringUtilsTest > testPadRight() PASSED
 ```

-Skippy did not find analysis data to decide whether `LeftPadderTest` or `RightPadderTest` need to be executed.q
+Skippy did not find analysis data to decide whether `LeftPadderTest` or `RightPadderTest` need to be executed.
 In this case, Skippy will always execute skippified tests.

 Also note that there is no Skippy-specific logging for `StringUtilsTest`: It's a non-skippified test.